 Plan ahead is always good advice, think about what your audience would like to see and what you can accomplish with your time and budget.

-- Screencast a demo of your product, rather than screenshots or a text description, customers can see exactly why the need your product.
-Try a different video for different user.
+- Screencast a demo of your product, rather than screenshots or a text description, customers can see exactly why they need your product.
+Try a different video for a different user.

 - Film 15-second testimonials from real customers and evangelists.
-These act as word of mouth and can be very powerful, however there can often be doubt over authenticity.
-Let your customers speak directly, it can also be a change to show their own product or service too.
+These act as word of mouth and can be very powerful, however, there can often be doubt over authenticity.
+Let your customers speak directly, it can also be a chance to show their own product or service too.

 Online video for small businesses

-While video has been available to businesses for many year the cost of entry has often been prohibitive for small businesses, leading to poor quality videos being produced, both in terms of content and technical ability.
-This has been the big change in the last few years with production costs falling and the rise of high quality cameras available to the more creative.
+While video has been available to businesses for many years the cost of entry has often been prohibitive for small businesses, leading to poor quality videos being produced, both in terms of content and technical ability.
+This has been the big change in the last few years with production costs falling and the rise of high-quality cameras available to the more creative.

 If a picture paints 1,000 words then one minute of video is worth 1.8 million